Ackson507/Machine-Learning-Algorithms/README.md

-# Python for data science & analysis
+# Python for Data science & MI projects
-We utilise libraries such as Numpy, matplotlib, pandas, plotpy, sciPy ,BeatifulSoup for data analysis for large datsets...
+Using python, I will be uploading basic to intermediate projects in the filed of data analytics and machine learning.
+Libraries such as Pandas & Numpy for Statistics and dataflames Libraries such as Matplotlib and Seaborn for Visualization Libraries such as Sciekit-Learn for Machine learning